Operating Principles

 General Information

-Dr.Web Firewall for Linux component ensures the correct SpIDer Gate operation.
-It analyzes the routing rules adjusted for NetFilter (GNU/Linux OS component) and modifies it so as the established connections are redirected to SpIDer Gate which performs a function of an intermediate (proxy) between a client application and a remote server.
+The Dr.Web Firewall for Linux component ensures the correct operation of SpIDer Gate by analyzing routing rules adjusted for NetFilter (a system component of Linux) and modifies it so that the connections being established are redirected to SpIDer Gate, which functions as an intermediate (proxy) between a client application and a remote server.

-Dr.Web Firewall for Linux can separately manage the rules of redirection of outgoing and incoming, as well as transit connections.
-To configure bypassing or redirecting rules accurately, the component can use rules that are built-in in settings as well as script, written in Lua.
+Dr.Web Firewall for Linux can separately manage the rules for redirecting outgoing, incoming and transit connections.
+To configure the rules for passing or redirecting connections in detail, the component can use the rules incorporated in settings and a Lua script.

 To intercept connections, Dr.Web Firewall for Linux uses routing tables specified in the database of routing policies (see man ip: ip route, ip rule) and the nf_conntrack interface of the NetFilter system component.
-The intercepted connections and transmitted packets are marked with bit marks that allow Dr.Web Firewall for Linux to redirect connections and process transmitted packets correctly on different stages of the chain in NetFilter (for details, see man iptables).
+The intercepted connections and packets being transmitted are marked with bit marks to ensure proper routing thereby allowing Dr.Web Firewall for Linux to properly redirect connections and process packets being transmitted on various stages of passing NetFilter chains (for details, see man iptables).

 Dr.Web Firewall for Linux uses the following actions in the iptables rules:

-NFQUEUE This action allows to send the package from the network stack of the engine to a process that operates outside the kernel space for scanning.
-Thus, Dr.Web Firewall for Linux connects to the queue NFQUEUE with the specified number via a special Netlink socket and gets packages that are necessary to make verdicts on processing (Dr.Web Firewall for Linux must tell NetFilter one the following verdicts: DROP, ACCEPT, REPEAT).
+NFQUEUE—send a packet from the kernel network stack to a process that operates outside the kernel space for scanning.
+Dr.Web Firewall for Linux connects to the NFQUEUE queue with a specified number via a custom Netlink socket and receives packets for which a verdict on further processing must be reached (Dr.Web Firewall for Linux must inform NetFilter of one the following verdicts: DROP, ACCEPT or REPEAT).

-To mark packets, Dr.Web Firewall for Linux uses the following three out of the available 32 bits in packet and connection marks.
+To mark packets, Dr.Web Firewall for Linux uses the following three bits (out of available 32 bits) in packet and connection marks:

-the LDM bit (Local Delivery Mark).
-Packets with this bit in the mark are sent to the local host using the set routing rules.
+LDM bit (Local Delivery Mark)—indicator of a local connection.
+Packets with this bit in the mark are sent to the local host using set routing rules.

-the CPM bit (Client Packets Mark).
-Indicates the connection between a client (a connection initiator) and a proxy, i.e. Dr.Web Firewall for Linux.
+CPM bit (Client Packets Mark)—indicator of a connection between a client (a connection initiator) and a proxy, that is, Dr.Web Firewall for Linux.

-the SPM bit (Server Packets Mark).
-Indicates the connection between a proxy, i.e. Dr.Web Firewall for Linux, and a server (a connection recipient).
+SPM bit (Server Packets Mark)—indicator of a connection between a proxy, that is, Dr.Web Firewall for Linux, and a server (a connection recipient).

-The LDM, CPM, and SPM bits can be any various bits, not used for marking packets by other applications that perform routing connections.
-By default, Dr.Web Firewall for Linux chooses the appropriate (not used by other applications) bits automatically.
+LDM, CPM and SPM bits can be any different bits that are not used for marking packets by other applications that perform routing of connections.
+By default, Dr.Web Firewall for Linux chooses appropriate (not used by other applications) bits automatically.

 Routes and routing policies (ip rule, ip route)

-For correct operation Dr.Web Firewall for Linux (in any of the connection scanning modes) the ip rule routing policy that uses the routing table with number 100 must be installed in the system:
+To ensure correct operation of Dr.Web Firewall for Linux (in any connection scanning mode), the ip rule routing policy that uses routing table #100 must be configured on your system:

 from all fwmark <LDM>/<LDM> lookup 100

-The following route must should be added to the table:
+The following route must be added to this table:

 local default dev lo scope host